smmckay/quex-mirror/doc/source/01-basic-concepts/text.rst

    the UTF-8 encoding form, 16-bit code units in the UTF-16 encoding form, and 32-bit code units in the UTF-32 encoding form."*

-.. [#f5] Since the Unicode standard does not assign characters beyond
-         0x10ffff, in real life, the maximum amount of bytes in UTF8 is four.